raiden-network/raiden/docs/rest_api.rst

 ``raiden_events`` are events happening in the Raiden nod.
 For now, it's being used for debugging purpose.

 ..
 NOTE::
-      All raiden events endpoints might get removed in the future.
+      All raiden event endpoints are for debugging only and might get removed in the future.

 All events can be filtered down by providing the query string arguments ``from_block`` and/or ``to_block`` to query only a events from a limited range of blocks.
 The block number